ipfs-inactive/old-js-ipfs-website/README.md

 To deploy to [js.ipfs.io](https://js.ipfs.io/) the code should be merged into the `production` branch.

-**Important:** Before a deploy you need to add the website to IPFS and update the resulting hash on [constants](https://github.com/ipfs/js.ipfs.io/tree/master/src/shared/constants) folder.
-Thus, you must:
 1. Build the project
 ```sh
 > npm run build